rshamsnejad/gamescope/README.md

 ## Gamescope OneXPlayer and other handhelds

-Rotation was tested on a Intel OneXplayer using these parameters: gamescope -W 2160 -H 1600 -e -- steam -gamepadui -steamos3 -steampal -steamdeck

-Distro: ChimeraOS 33

-Known issues:
-Intel units will need to use the modified 3.9.5 gamescope listed under the gamescope-onexplayer-downgraded branch or gamescope-onexplayer-intel

 The touchscreen inputs are not flipped with the display so that will be a seperate thing to sort out.